CarletonArchives/DROID-Batch-Processor/README.md

 ##DROID: Digital Record Object Identification
 DROID is a software tool developed by The National Archives to perform automated batch identification of file formats.

-This program is tested with DROID 6.0.1, which can be found at http://sourceforge.net/projects/droid
+You can download the newest version of DROID at http://www.nationalarchives.gov.uk/information-management/manage-information/preserving-digital-records/droid/
+(Make sure to download the binary file, not the source code).

 ##Installing DROID (MAC)

-- Locate "droid-6.01.zip" in your downloads folder.
+- Locate the file "droid-binary-6.1.5-bin.zip" in your downloads folder.

-- Double click to create the folder "droid-6.01".
+- Double click to create the folder "droid-binary-6.1.5-bin".
 Drag this to the desktop

 - Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon.

 - In the terminal window, type the following commands exactly as they appear, hitting "return" after each line.

-  - cd Desktop/droid-6.01
+  - cd Desktop/droid-binary-6.1.5-bin

   - chmod +x droid.sh

-  - chmod +x droid-ui-6.0.jar
+  - chmod +x droid-ui-6.1.5.jar

-  - chmod +x droid-command-line-6.0.jar
+  - chmod +x droid-command-line-6.1.5.jar

 ##Java Versions and DROID
-DROID 6.0.1 requires Java 6 to run
+DROID 6.1.5 requires Java 7 to run
-If you experience errors with DROID running, and you are using a newer version of Java, try uninstalling Java, and installing Java 6.
+If you experience errors with DROID running, and you are using a different version of Java, download and install Java 7.

-Java 6 can be found here: http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html#jdk-6u45-oth-JPR or (for Mac) here: https://support.apple.com/kb/DL1572?viewlocale=en_US&locale=en_US
+Java 7 can be found here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 To check what version of Java (if any) you have installed on your computer, in the command prompt type:

       java -version

-If you are running Java 6, the version should be 1.6.(###)
+If you are running the most recent version of Java 7, the version should be 1.7.0_79.

+If you want to run Java 7 for only this program, and keep your current version of Java as the default, Go to the section *Temporary Java environment setup*.
+If you want to run Java 7 for all programs, uninstall your current version of Java, and install Java 7.
+If you are using a Windows computer, follow the instructions under *Java runtime environment setup (PC)*

-###Java runtime environment setup, required for PC
+###Java runtime environment setup (PC)
+####Finding the JAVA_HOME Variable:
 - Install Java runtime environment
   - Check to see if Java is already installed on your computer.
   - Go to Start->control panel